Electroweak Multi-Higgs Production: A Smoking Gun for the Type-I Two-Higgs-Doublet Model: Signal isolation

 \item Since all the signal processes contain at least two $A$s, the events should contain at least 4 $b$--jets, $a$, $b$, $c$ and $d$, which can be resolved into pairs 1 and 2.
-For this purpose we used a jet-pairing algorithm to choose one combination out of the possible three: ($a,b\,;\;c,d)$, $(a,c\,;\; b,d)$, and $(a,d\,;\; b,c)$, which minimizes \cite{CMS:2022usq}
+For this purpose we used a pairing algorithm for the leading $b$--jets to choose one combination out of the possible three: ($a,b\,;\;c,d)$, $(a,c\,;\; b,d)$, and $(a,d\,;\; b,c)$, which minimizes \cite{CMS:2022usq}